Tersonous/PLANCK/README.md

 # planckRV32I
-Core based on RV32I ISA
+Core based on RV32I ISA... not really.
+VRISK-V ISA, a MORE REDUCED ISA based on RISC-V.

 Everything posted here is in early development, they are no licence for now.
 No Copyright and Copyleft (for now)